-Cmdlet Name Description Example -QTStartTime TStartTime Specifies the time of day for quiet time collection to Set-SQLdmMonitoredInstance occur. -Path (Escape-SQLdmName -Name ServeA\Instance1) -QTDays Specifies the days of the -QTStartTime 02:30:00 -QTDays week to perform quiet time collection.
-Monday, Tuesday collection. -QTReorgMinTableSizeK 200 -QTReorgMinTableSizeK Specifies the quiet time -QTExcludedDatabases Test QTREOT GITTITIES CESTZER minimum table size (in kilobytes) to collect reorganization statistics. -QTExcludedDatabases Specifies the list of databases to exclude from quite time data collection.
+Cmdlet Name Description Example -QTStartTime Specifies the time of day for quiet time collection to occur.
+Set-SQLdmMonitoredInstance -Path (Escape-SQLdmName -Name -QTDays Specifies the days of the week to perform quiet time collection.
+ServeA\Instance1) -QTStartTime 02:30:00 -QTDays Monday,Tuesday -QTReorgMinTableSizeK 200 -QTReorgMinTabl eSizeK Specifies the quiet time minimum table size (in kilobytes) to collect reorganization statistics. -QTExcludedDatabases Test -QTExcludedData Specifies the list of databases to exclude from quite time data collection.